Skip to main content

 const mail = new MailComposer(mailOptions);

-mailOptions is an object that describes your message.
-See the full option reference below.
+The mailOptions parameter is an object that defines your email message.
+See the complete list of available options in the Message fields section below.

 API